Financial professionals using mailock in board room

 • Free secure replies for clients

-• Message revoke and full audit trails
+• Message revoke and message tracking history

 • Outlook and web app integration